Day 1 – Bucharest, “Small Paris” of Eastern Europe

 A nice breakfast and then, in the morning, a visit to the fabulous Peles Castle, the summer residence of the first king of Romania, the King Charles 1 of Hohenzollern, of German origins.
 The castle was beautifully designed by a Czech architect, and is famous for being one of the most modern castles in Europe at the time of its construction, between the 19th and 20th centuries.
 Each room is characterized by a unique style, different from the styles of the other rooms.
 We will also admire the Florentine room, where we will breathe a typically Italian and Renaissance atmosphere.

-We continue towards Bucharest where we will have lunch at the Hard Rock Caffè restaurant in the beautiful Herastrau park, a relaxing place that also hosts a large lake.
+We continue towards Bucharest where we can have lunch at the Hard Rock Caffè restaurant in the beautiful Herastrau park (not included), a relaxing place that also hosts a large lake.
 Visit the Village Museum, founded by a Romanian sociologist and built in 1936 with the collaboration of construction experts, anthropologists, ethnographers and sociologists from all over Romania.
 This wonderful open-air museum offers the opportunity to learn about the lifestyle of the romanian farmers of the 19th century, their houses, their water mills and their churches entirely made of wood.
 Here everything is authentic.
 We will also admire a wooden Maramures church, which was dismantled and then taken to the museum.
 In this regard, remember that many wooden churches of Maramures are UNESCO heritage.
 We will then have the pleasure of seeing the Parliament Building, a majestic monument, second only in size to the Pentagon, built at the behest of the dictator in the 80s of the 900 and for whose creation an entire neighborhood was razed.
 This will be followed by a tour of the hystorical Center of Bucharest, a completely pedestrian area, with the remains of the princely fortress of Vlad the Impaler, the 16th century palatine church in Byzantine style, and the Stavropoleos church, an architectural jewel of the 18th century, in typical Wallachian style, with important oriental influences in external decoration.

 Dinner in the most famous restaurant in the capital, Caru cu Bere, which means the beer wagon, where you will have a great time thanks to the folklore show that will take place during dinner and where you will taste excellent traditional Romanian food.
 The beer produced here is original and the recipe is secret.
 Caru cu Bere has a fabulous neogothic facade and the restaurant was born as a brewery.
 The building is magnificently decorated inside in Art Deco style and with paintings representing scenes of bucolic and German life.
 In each painting you will see represented mugs of beer.
 As soon as you enter Caru cu Bere, you feel like you’re in a beautiful Bavarian brewery.
-Overnight at the Novotel 4 * hotel in the center of Bucharest.
+Overnight at the Novotel 4 * hotel (or similar) in the center of Bucharest.

 Day 8 – Bucharest – Airport (15 km)